shredding/ShopwareCLI/README.md

 * it must use `Avantgarde\ShopwareCLI\Controller\CLIControllerTrait`
 * it must override the constructor

-Behind the scenes, the Trait is patching the original *Englight_Action* and exchanges it's core actors - namely *Request* and *View* - with it's own implementations, that can be found within `Avantgarde\ShopwareCLI\Controller\HTTPWrapper`.
+Behind the scenes, the trait is patching the original *Englight_Action* and exchanges it's core actors - namely *Request* and *View* - with it's own implementations.

 It's not necessary to accept an array in the constructor, but it's good practise to initialize the CLI Controller right away.

-`$pluginInformation` become the Request data, and will be passed to the controller wrapped in a Request-like class.
+`$pluginInformation` becomes the request data, and will be passed to the controller wrapped in a class, masquerading as request.

-Let's have a look on an actual implementation, `plugin:deactivate` is a command that makes use of the implementation above:
+Let's have a look on an actual implementation, `plugin:deactivate` is a command that makes use of the *PluginController*:

 ```php
     $pluginName = $input->getArgument('plugin');